openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 # Response {#vp_token_response}

-## Response Types
+## vp_token and Response Types

-Whether VP Token is provided to the Client in the Authorization Response or Token Response depends on the response type used in the request (see (#vp_token_request)).
+Whether `vp_token` is provided to the Client in the Authorization Response or Token Response depends on the response type used in the request (see (#vp_token_request)).

-- If only `vp_token` is used as the `response_type`, the VP Token is provided in the authorization response.
+- If only `vp_token` is used as the `response_type`, the `vp_token` is provided in the authorization response.
-- If `id_token` is used as the `response_type` alongside `vp_token`, the VP Token is provided in the OpenID Connect authentication response along with the ID Token.
+- If `id_token` is used as the `response_type` alongside `vp_token`, the `vp_token` is provided in the OpenID Connect authentication response along with the ID Token.
-- In all other cases, if `vp_token` is not used, but `presentation_definition` parameter is present, the VP Token is provided in the Token Response.
+- In all other cases, if the response type value `vp_token` is not used, but the `presentation_definition` parameter is present, the `vp_token` is provided in the Token Response.
 - Any combination of `vp_token` with a `response_type` other than `id_token` is undefined.

-## VP Token
+## Response Type vp_token {#response_type_vp_token}

+This specification defines the response type `vp_token`.

+A response of type `vp_token` consists of the following parameters:

-The VP Token MUST either contain a single verifiable presentation or an array of Verifiable Presentations which MUST be represented as a JSON string or an object depending on a format as defined in Section 9.3 of [@!OpenID.VCI].
+* `vp_token` REQUIRED.
+String parameter that MUST either contain a single verifiable presentation or an array of Verifiable Presentations which MUST be represented as a JSON string or an object depending on a format as defined in Section 9.3 of [@!OpenID.VCI].

-## `presentation_submission` Element
+* `presentation_submission`.
+REQUIRED.
 The `presentation_submission` element as defined in [@!DIF.PresentationExchange] links the input descriptor identifiers as specified in the corresponding request to the respective Verifiable Presentations within the VP Token along with format information.
 The root of the path expressions in the descriptor map is the respective verifiable presentation, pointing to the respective Verifiable Credentials.
+* `state` OPTIONAL. as defined in [@!RFC6749]

-This `presentation_submission` element MUST be included as a separate response parameter alongside the vp_token.
+The `presentation_submission` element MUST be included as a separate response parameter alongside the vp_token.
 Clients MUST ignore any `presentation_submission` element included inside a VP.

 Including the `presentation_submission` element as a separate response parameter allows the AS to provide the RP with additional information about the format and structure in advance of the processing of the VP Token, and can be used even with the credential formats that do not allow for the direct inclusion of `presentation_submission` elements inside a credential itself.